New York City Subway map: Characteristics

-Live Subway Map
+Live maps

+In the 2010s, the MTA began installing "On The Go!
+Travel Stations" in stations; these kiosks have touchscreen maps to help subway patrons plan trips.
+On its real-time map, the MTA uses its existing data feeds to show the locations of trains, depicted by darker bars moving along each respective subway route.
+Clicking on a station would also give information on the status of escalators and elevators in a station.
+Unlike similar apps, the real-time map does not use the Google Maps platform.
+Manhattan's street grid is oriented 29 degrees clockwise from true north, and the real-time map uses an orientation that follows Manhattan's street grid rather than the cardinal directions, but the mobile version of Google Maps would not allow map rotation.

 In October 2020, the MTA launched a digital version of the map showing real-time service patterns and service changes, designed by Work & Co.
+The Live Subway Map combines elements from the Massimo Vignelli’s diagram and the design by Hertz, and connects to a live database for real-time service updates.
 The real-time map uses a variation of the Vignelli map, with each route being depicted on its own band rather than being grouped by their trunk color.
 For instance, the 4, 5, and 6 trains would be shown as three bands, despite sharing the IRT Lexington Avenue Line, which would be depicted as a single band on the Tauranac/Hertz map.
 The real-time map also uses geographical landmarks, as the Tauranac/Hertz map does.
 In the beta version of the map, the bands were not necessarily correlated to their real-life locations.